 Hearts & Science is the youngest addition to the global media investment galaxy, created by Omnicom in 2016 as the new home for the recently captured Procter & Gamble North America account.
 It has been built more or less from scratch rather than through acquisition, though much of what it does is based upon the work of existing analytics and programmatic unit Annalect, already a unit of Omnicom Media Group.
 The new agency aims to combine traditional media planning and buying disciplines with sophisticated analytics offering real-time insights into audience response and is backed up with extensive content creation services.
 There is a particular emphasis, inevitably, on digital media.
 Though the P&G win was its original motivation, Omnicom said from the outset that H&S would seek additional clients.
 The first such was another mammoth gain, the US AT&T account, poached from MEC.
 Together they are the two biggest media accounts in the US.
 Annalect founder and chief Scott Hagedorn moved over to become the first CEO of Hearts & Science, but was succeeded in 2019 by another Annalect veteran, Erin Matts, and then in 2021 by Ralph Pardo.
 (Hagedorn now heads Omnicom Media Group in North America).
 COMvergence estimated global billings of $3.3bn for 2020.
 Though the bulk of its work is in North America, the agency is gradually rolling out a global network to support P&G in other countries.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
+Subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which clients does Hearts & Science handle?
 Find out more from Adbrands Account Assignments